balathan2004/balathan2004/README.md

 An app that converts PDF documents to speech using Google Text-to-Speech (gTTS).

 ### 4. **[Minimal Blogger]**
 A social media app with features like posting, real-time updates.
+Both Website And Android App

 <!---
 balathan2004/balathan2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.